I had balance and walking problems

 I am in constant dreadful, wearying

-I now know to my cost that Mr Krishna was NOT a scoliosis surgeon!
+I now know to my cost that the first surgeon was NOT a scoliosis surgeon!
 But he

 advertised with a convincing website, had been seen in